pivotal/docs-tap/api-auto-registration/usage.hbs.md

 The agent, usually a browser, uses the [CORS](https://fetch.spec.whatwg.org/#http-cors-protocol) protocol to verify whether the current origin uses an API.
-To use the "Try it out" feature for OpenAPI specifications from the API Documentation plug-in, you must configure CORS to allow successful requests.
+To use the `Try it out`` feature for OpenAPI specifications from the API Documentation plug-in, you must configure CORS to allow successful requests.

 Your API must be configured to allow CORS Requests from Tanzu Developer Portal.
-How you accomplish this varies based on the programming language and framework you are using.
+How you accomplish this varies based on your programming language and framework.
 If you are using Spring, see [CORS support in spring framework](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework).

-At a high level, the Tanzu Developer Portal domain must be accepted as valid cross-origin by your API.
+At a high level, your API must accept the Tanzu Developer Portal domain must be accepted as a valid cross-origin.

-Verify the following:
+To do this, verify the following:

 - **Origins allowed** header: `Access-Control-Allow-Origin`: A list of comma-separated values.
 This list must include your Tanzu Developer Portal host.